karol11/l_async/README.md

 - has about the same size as in synchronous case,
 - has same structure and same complexity,
 - and even more, it performs scan in parallel,
-- and it is protected against stack overflow in the case the if `async_stream::next` calls its callbacks synchronously.
+- and it is protected against stack overflow in the case the if `async_stream::get_next_item` calls its callbacks synchronously.

 Detailed comparison of sync and async code can be found [here](https://github.com/karol11/l_async/blob/main/docs/)